tudor-malene/Easygrid/README.md

 Easygrid
 =======================

-This plugin provides a convenient and agile way of defining Data Grids.
+Provides a declarative way of defining Data Grids.
+It works currently with jqGrid, google visualization and jquery dataTables.
+Out of the box it provides sorting, filtering, exporting and inline edit just by declaring a grid in a controller and adding a tag to your gsp.
 It also provides a powerful selection widget ( a direct replacement for drop-boxes )

-It handles all the middleware for ajax grids so that the developer can focus on the actual business logic.

 Installation
 -----------------------------

-    grails install-plugin easygrid
+    compile ":easygrid:1.4.0"

     - For minimum functionality you need: jquery-ui and export plugins.
     - For google visualization you also need: google-visualization

-    - For the default security implementation you need spring-security.
+You will need to add dependencies to:
+        compile('org.mvel:mvel2:2.1.3.Final')
+        compile('com.google.visualization:visualization-datasource:1.1.1') {
+            exclude (group: 'commons-logging', name: 'commons-logging')
+            exclude (group: 'commons-lang', name: 'commons-lang')
+        }

+and the dynamic-controller and jquery-ui plugins

 Overview
 ----------------------------